 - Academic Information

-Part 2: Short Essay Questions
+- Part 2: Essay Questions

-- In your English class, you will do a project on a particular aspect of contemporary American culture that interests you.
+- Potential Research Topic(s): In your English class, you will do a project on a particular aspect of contemporary American culture that interests you.
 You can look at past topics here.
 You can choose topics that are NOT on this list as well.
 Please describe 2-3 topics you are interested in, and why.

 Essay-writing tip: Review the questions and begin writing your essays in a Word document.
 You can take your time and check your English while writing them.
 When you are finished, you can copy/paste them into your application.
 This way, you will also have a backup copy of your essays.